 A second factor affecting the size of d orbitals is the number of d orbitals occupied by electrons.
-If only one 3d orbital is occupied on an S atom, the
+If only one 3d orbital is occupied on an S atom, the average radial distance is 2.46 Å, but when two 3d orbitals are occupied the distance drops to 1.60 Å. The effect of changing the charge can be seen in Table 4.5.

-Table 4.5 Sizes of orbitals